 The West Jetties beach area is represented in red on the map.
 This used to be accessible by foot from the parking lot near the “Welcome to Destin” sign, but that area has now been closed to the public.
 However, boaters still anchor near the shoreline here, and as of now, there haven’t been any reports of enforcement preventing access by water.

-It’s a real shame they closed this beach because the view was absolutely incredible.
-Laying on a blanket in the sand, it felt like the fireworks were raining down right over you.
-It’s hard to describe just how much of a loss this is for Destin’s fireworks viewing spots.
+It’s a real shame they closed this beach because the view was incredible.
+Laying on a blanket in the sand, it felt like the fireworks were exploding right overhead.

-The West Jetties beach is military-owned and had been open to the public for years, but it was closed due to misuse.
-Most of the issues cited involved littering and unauthorized vendors illegally operating from the beach.
+West Jetties Beach is military-owned and had been open to the public for years, but it was closed due to misuse.
+Most of the issues cited involved littering and unauthorized vendors operating from the beach.
 There has been talk that the City of Destin is working on a deal to reopen this area, but nothing has been confirmed yet.
-I’ll keep you posted if anything changes!
+I’ll keep you posted if anything changes.

 For now, this remains the closest possible viewing spot to the fireworks barge (aside from being on a fireworks cruise), making it an incredible location for those with their own boat.
 That said, access is technically restricted, so anyone choosing to anchor here should do so at their own risk.

-I watched the fireworks from a boat anchored at this beach multiple times last summer, as well as during the first show this season, and didn’t encounter any issues.
+I watched the fireworks from a boat anchored at this beach multiple times last season and didn’t encounter any issues.
 However, rules can always change, so it’s worth keeping in mind that enforcement could become stricter in the future.

 Spring Break Fireworks Dates and Times

-The spring break fireworks on Destin Harbor will run for the busiest 6 weeks of spring break on Thursday nights following the “Under the Sea” kids event at Harborwalk Village.
+Spring break fireworks on Destin Harbor are scheduled for the busiest four weeks of spring break on Friday nights.

 Summer Fireworks Dates and Times